MithamoMorgan/Apache-Airflow/README.md

 | @monthly  | Run once a month at midnight of the first day of the month         |
 | @yearly   | Run once a year at midnight of January 1                            |

+## Steps to access the csv file from my scraping dag

+1. **Get into the Airflow Worker Container:** You need to access the specific container where the scraping task ran.
+You can do this with the following command:
+   `docker exec -it airflow_materials-airflow-worker-1 /bin/bash
+`
+2. **Navigate to the Directory:** Once you're inside the container, navigate to the directory where the CSV file is supposed to be saved:
+    `cd /opt/airflow/airflow_data
+`
+3. **Check for the File:** List the files in that directory to see if your CSV file is there:
+   `ls`